-The foundations of this code of conduct are drawn from the following sources:
+The foundations of this Code of Conduct are drawn from the following sources:

-Amnesty International's core values as articulated in our International Statute
+- Amnesty International's core values as articulated in our International Statute

-AIUK's behaviour framework: the commitments
+- AIUK's Behaviour Framework: Commitments

-AIUK's dignity at work policy
+- AIUK's Dignity at Work Policy

+- The Fundraising Code

-Relevant UK Legal Frameworks
+- Relevant UK legal frameworks

-5. AMNESTY'S CORE VALUES
+5. CORE VALUES

-Amnesty Interntional forms a global community of human rights defenders with the principles of intenational solidarity, effective action for the individual victim, global coverage, the universality and indivisibility of human rights, impartiality and independence, and democracy and mutual respect.
+Amnesty International is a global community of human rights defenders.
+Our guiding principles are the universality and indivisibility of human rights, effective action for the individual rights holder, impartiality and independence, democracy and mutual respect, international solidarity and global presence.